Yuqiu-Yang/pMTnet_Omni_Document/README.md

 python -m pMTnet_Omni_Document --file_path ./df.csv --output_folder_path ./
 ```

-3. Go to [our website](http://lce-test.biohpc.swmed.edu/pmtnet) and upload your data including the `.pickle` file.
+3. Go to [our website](http://lce-test.biohpc.swmed.edu/pmtnet) and upload your data including the `.json` file.

 4. An example output would look like this:
 ![Sample output](/docs/source/images/sample_output.png)